megaluck/documentation/docs/introduction/06-Base-App.rst

 SidechainApp class
 ******************

-The starting point of the SDK for each sidechain is the SidechainApp class.
-Every sidechain application should create an instance of SidechainApp with passing all required parameters to it and then execute the sidechain node flow:
+The starting point of the SDK for each sidechain is the `SidechainApp class <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/scala/com/horizen/SidechainApp.scala>_`.
+Every sidechain application should create an instance of SidechainApp with passing all required parameters and then execute the sidechain node flow:

 ::